gbaeke/intro-containers-aks/Example/README.md

 helm install ingress-nginx ingress-nginx/ingress-nginx --create-namespace --namespace $NAMESPACE
 ```

 We use a host-based ingress here.
-The incoming request in analyzed and mapped to a backed service.
+The incoming request in analyzed and mapped to a backend service.
 In this case (check ingress.yaml), we use **nip.io** to get a hostname for the public IP address of the Ingress Controller.

-⚠ **Replace the IP address in the hostname with the IP address of your Ingress Server**
+⚠ **Replace the IP address in the hostname with the IP address of your Ingress Controller's service**

 You should now be able to curl app.IPADDRESS.nip.io and get **hello** back.